 Best Mini-Moon: Terranea, Rancho Palos Verdes, California

-Located on the secluded edge of the Palos Verdes Peninsula just 20 miles south of LAX, this California beach resort is worlds away from the commotion of Los Angeles.
+Located on the secluded edge of the Palos Verdes Peninsula just 17 miles south of LAX, this California beach resort feels worlds away from the commotion of Los Angeles.
 It sits on top of a dramatic cliff, and since there isn’t a public beach below the hotel, it will feel like you have the entire place to yourself—all you see is ocean, Catalina Island, and perhaps a few dolphins and whales.
 It’s the ideal West Coast getaway if you’re short on time, or if you’re coming from further afield and have only a night or two to spend in L.A. before continuing on to Fiji or elsewhere in the South Pacific.
 There is an enormous 50,000 square foot spa and fitness center, which includes an oceanfront yoga studio to help you find some California zen.
 And with on-property activities including daily nature walks, falconry, and four heated swimming pools, the two of you are bound to have a transporting experience that feels worlds away.